sweetd0ve/Teams-Bot/README.md

 # Teams Bot

-Teams bot that helps users to run commands and receive daily mailings.
+Teams bot which helps users to run commands and receive daily mailings.